Educational Resources for Companion Dog Owners

 • Cooperative Care by Deborah A. Jones

-As we mention in the RCO Primer Chapter 5-1, adopting cooperative care, particularly if you do it early in a puppy’s life, can significantly improve your and your dog’s quality of life by making grooming a pleasant experience for both of you.
+As we mention in the Good Owners Guide Chapter 5-1, adopting cooperative care, particularly if you do it early in a puppy’s life, can significantly improve you and your dog’s quality of life by making grooming a pleasant experience for both of you.
 Dr. Jones’s nicely compact book does an excellent job of conveying both core concepts and practical implementation.

 • Core Reading